MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/configure-channel-provider-channel-integration-framework.md

 The App profile manager is an out-of-the-box solution that lets you create targeted app experiences for agents and supervisors.
 More information: [App profile manager](../../../../app-profile-manager/overview.md).

-Channel Integration Framework version 2.0, which is for multi-session applications, is solution-aware.
-Given below are the steps to configure channel provider entity in the new unified client interface experience.
+Channel Integration Framework version 2.0 is solution-aware and for multi-session applications.
+Given below are the steps to configure a new channel provider using the App profile manager.

 1. Select **App profiles** from the site map and then, select your app profile.